Antietam School District’s Food Service System

 FREE/REDUCED APPLICATION PROCESS

 NEW STUDENTS: Regardless of your meal status in your previous school district, you will need to apply for FREE/REDUCED status here at Antietam.
 Until an electronic application is submitted, your student(s) will remain ‘paid full price’ and you will be responsible for any monies owed up to the time an electronic application is completed.
 The application through the Antietam site requires a SKYWARD username and password.
 At the time of registration, you can request that the username and password be emailed to you as soon as your student(s) are entered into the system, so you can complete the application process quickly.
 If you have not completed an application prior to your student’s first day, you will be encouraged to do so when you drop your child off in the school office, where there is a computer available for this purpose.
-Please CLICK HERE FOR THE COMPLETE INSTRUCTIONS on completing this application process.
+Please follow the attached procedures for completion of the application.
 You may also apply online through www.COMPASS.STATE.PA.US.

 CURRENT STUDENTS: IF you have not already received a letter, notifying you that your child/children are directly certified to receive FREE meals, please access the online application through SKYWARD FAMILY ACCESS.
-PLEASE CLICK HERE FOR COMPLETE INSTRUCTIONS.
+Follow the attached procedures.
 You may also apply online through www.COMPASS.STATE.PA.US.
 If you do not have access to a computer there is one available in each of the school offices for your use.

-Older Siblings in District: If you have a Kindergarten student with older siblings in the district, please contact Cathy Hartman email@example.com to add him/her to the older sibling's 2016-2017 application.
+Older Siblings in District: If you have a Kindergarten student, please contact Cathy Hartman at firstname.lastname@example.org requesting to add him/her to the older sibling’s 2021-2022 application.
 This is NOT done automatically.
 All new students are entered into Skyward with a “PAID” full price meal status and you will be responsible for any monies owed up to the time an electronic application is completed.

 This institution is an equal opportunity provider.

-**Note** The Spanish menu shows just below the English menu.
+**Note** The Spanish menu is shown just below the English menu.